MELBOURNE, A SUSTAINABLE CITY

 - An Eco-City: examining many innovative ways to improve the sustainability of the city's stock, reducing carbon emissions, protecting our world-renowned parks and gardens and developing ways to capture, store and reuse stormwater within the city.

-- Zero Net Emissions by 2020: Melbourne has one of the most ambitious carbon emission reduction targets of any city in the world, with the goal of zero net emissions by 2020.
+- Zero Net Emissions: Melbourne has one of the most ambitious carbon emission reduction targets of any city in the world, with the goal of zero net emissions.
 This target is for both the local government operations and the entire municipality.

 - 1200 Buildings: encouraging building owners, managers and facility managers to improve their efficiency and reduce waste.
 The goal is to retrofit two-thirds of the city's 1,800 office buildings with state-of-the-art energy and water technology by 2020.